wieluk/psychopy_linux_installer/README.md

 - The script also tries to find a wxPython version from their [website](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
 If this fails, it falls back to my [Nextcloud](https://cloud.uni-graz.at/s/YtX33kbasHMZdgs).
 If this also fails, wxPython is built from source.
 - Building Python and wxPython might take some time (1-2 hours).
 - The script output is minimal by default.
 Use the --verbose option to view detailed output.
+- For most distros starting PsychoPy the first time is sometimes buggy.
+Just restart it or use the --coder, --builder option when starting.

 ## Usage